indeedeng/iwf/README.md

 done in parallel without locking.

 If racing conditions could be a problem, using`PARTIAL_WITH_EXCLUSIVE_LOCK` allows specifying some keys to be locked during the execution.

+However, `PARTIAL_WITH_EXCLUSIVE_LOCK` is not supported in RPC yet.
+The feature is WIP with waiting for the Temporal "update" being production ready.
+As a workaround, RPC can kick off a WorkflowState to update the persistence data using the locking policy.

 #### WaitUntil API failure policy